Incharfix/JujubeSSD/README.md

 #### 2.Data Preparation

-We provide the sample data set in./mydata
+We provide the data set in  ./mydata also submit on figshare ：https://figshare.com/articles/dataset/JujubeDataSet/24869886
 #### 3.Train

 Run the following commands for training.